-Weekly and monthly inspection worksheets for the CCR surface impoundment system have been completed and placed in the operating record since 19 October 2015.
+Weekly and monthly inspection worksheets for the CCR surface impoundment system have been completed and placed in the operating record since October 19, 2015.
 ITS reviewed the worksheets for all the weekly and monthly inspections conducted since the previous annual inspection.
 Documentation reporting that the deficiencies identified during the previous annual inspection have been addressed is available on GRU's publicly accessible internet site.

 40 CFR 257.83(a)(1)(i) and (iii) respectively establish maximum time intervals for weekly (i.e., seven days) and monthly (i.e., 30 days) inspections of the surface impoundment system.
-There were eight and four instances where this maximum time interval was exceeded for weekly and monthly inspections, respectively.
+There were three (two of these instances were around the Christmas holidays) and four instances where this maximum time interval was exceeded for weekly and monthly inspections, respectively.

 The following unusual conditions were reported in weekly and monthly inspection worksheets covering the current annual inspection period:

 a) Elevated Ash Cell Water Levels - The top of the peripheral berm surrounding each of the ash cells is at an elevation of 195 feet, referenced to the National Geodetic Vertical Datum of 1929 (NGVD29).
 The ash cells are operated with a normal maximum operating level of 193 feet (NGVD29) to provide 2 feet of freeboard in case of heavy rain/storm events and other contingency events (e.g., during the brine concentrator outage).
-Water levels higher than 193 ft NGVD29 were observed for four (4) and eleven (11) weekly inspections for Ash Cell #1 and Ash Cell #2, respectively, during the time period covered by this report.
+Water levels higher than 193 ft NGVD29 were observed for three (3) and sixteen (16) weekly inspections for Ash Cell #1 and Ash Cell #2, respectively, during the time period covered by this report.

-For Ash Cell #1, the first occurrence of elevated water levels was reported on 6/29/2021 due to heavy rains.
-The water level in Ash Cell #1 was observed to be below 193 feet for the subsequent two weekly inspections but was elevated for the following three weekly inspections (from 7/20/2021 through 8/3/2021) due to heavy rain from Hurricane Elsa.
-The water level in Ash Cell #1 was reported to be below 193 ft elevation starting the weekly inspection on 8/10/2021.
+For Ash Cell #1, the first occurrence of elevated water levels was reported on 9/6/2022 due to heavy rains.
+The water level in Ash Cell #1 was again observed to be higher than 193 feet for two consecutive weeks, 11/15/2022 and 11/22/2022, which was a result of a unit outage.

-For Ash Cell #2, the first incidence of elevated water levels was reported on 3/15/2021 due to brine concentrator outage and cessation of CCRs and non-CCR flow into Ash Cell #1 for cleaning.
-All the other ten incidences of elevated water levels were observed during the weekly inspections from 4/19/2021 through 8/10/2021.
-The water elevation in Ash Cell # 2 was reported to be intermittently above 193 feet (NGVD29) due to multiple factors, including heavy rain before and from Hurricane Elsa, pump and valve failure, and the Ash Cell #1 outage.
-The operators closely monitored pond levels and adjusted process water and stormwater pumping to the ponds to reduce the ash pond levels expeditiously during these events.
+For Ash Cell #2, the first incidence of elevated water levels was reported on 3/15/2022 due to storms.
+The water elevation in Ash Cell # 2 was reported to be intermittently above 193 feet (NGVD29) due to multiple factors, including heavy rains, maintenance of pumpback ponds, unit outages, and cleaning of Ash Cell #1.
+The operators closely monitored pond levels and adjusted process water and stormwater pumping to the ponds to expeditiously reduce the ash pond levels during these events.